couchbase/couchbase-lite-core/README.md

 **As of October 2016:** Under heavy development.
 Watch out for falling I-beams!

 * The primary development platform is macOS, so the Xcode project should always build, and the code should pass its unit tests on Mac.
-* The CMake (Linux) build and Visual Studio project are generally up to date but may fall behind, as may the C# bindings.
+* The CMake build is generally up to date but may fall behind
-* The Java bindings may be out of date or incomplete.
+* The Java / C# bindings may be out of date or incomplete.

 ## Authors